JuliaArrays/StaticArrays.jl/README.md

 ## Approach

-The package provides an range of different useful built-in `StaticArray` types, which include mutable and immutable arrays based upon tuples, arrays based upon structs, and wrappers of `Array`.
+The package provides a range of different useful built-in `StaticArray` types, which include mutable and immutable arrays based upon tuples, arrays based upon structs, and wrappers of `Array`.
 There is a relatively simple interface for creating your own, custom `StaticArray` types, too.